UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-dplyr.md

 The  [`dplyr`](https://cran.r-project.org/web/packages/dplyr/dplyr.pdf)
 package is part of the tidyverse.
-It provides a number of very useful functions for manipulating dataframes in a way that will reduce the above repetition, reduce the probability of making errors, and probably even save you some typing.
-As an added bonus, you might even find the `dplyr` grammar easier to read.
+It provides a number of very useful functions for manipulating dataframes in a way that will reduce repetition, reduce the probability of making errors, and probably even save you some typing.

 We will cover: